9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 {% table %}

 1) Lead a discussion about coding and what it means to be a coder.

-Suggested script:

 ```
 Starting with this class you are now coders.
 What do you think it means to be a coder?
 Where is code used in our world?
 ```

 2) Chart student responses on the board.